elasticpath/epcc-search-ast-helper/README.md

 ### Validation

-This package provides a concise way to validate that the operators and specified in the header are permitted:
+This package provides a concise way to validate that the operators and fields specified in the header are permitted:

 ```go
 package example